CGLemon/Sayuri/README.md

 ## Misc

-### About this engine

-The project was began from the Aug 6, 2019.
-In the beginning, I just wanted to write a Go Bot that could beat the low level player in 9x9.
-Although It was easy to train a strong enough bot with deep learning technique, it was hard for me to do that in that time.
-It is because that I do not major in computer science and I never learn the C++ before.
-After few years learning, my C++ skill is much better.
-Even more, the current version can beat me in any board size.
+### What's the Deep Learning technology?

+The Deep Convolutional Neural Network (DCNN) is a special technique to provides the human-like thinking.
+It significantly improves the prediction accuracy of next moves and current winrate.
+Thanks for deep learning and MCTS, the modern computer Go can beat the top level players on the full size board.
+Sayuri is anthor Go engine to use this technology.

+### Why do we need a GPU card?

+There are many matrix operations in the Neural Network forwarding pipe.
+It is not efficiently to run it on the CPU.
+Normally, the GPU is 10~20 times faster than the CPU.

-### About the ancient technique
+### About the ancient technology

-Before the AlphaGo (2016s), the most state-of-the-art computer go combine the MCTS and MM (Minorization-Maximization).
+Before the AlphaGo (2016s), the most of state-of-the-art computer Go combine the MCTS and MM (Minorization-Maximization).
 Crazy Stone and Zen use that.
 Or combining the MCTS and SB (Simulation Balancing).
 The Eric (predecessor of AlphaGo) and Leela use that.
-Ray, one of the strongest open source go engine before AlphaGo, writed by Yuki Kobayashi which based on the MM algorithm.
-I am surprised that it can play the game well wihout much human knowledge and Neural Network.
-What's more, it can beats high level go player in 9x9 if we provide it enough computation.
-But thanks for deep learning technique, the computer go engine is significantly stronger than before.
-Sayuri can beat the Ray in 19x19 with only policy network.
-This result show the advantage of deep Neural Network.
+Ray, one of the strongest open source Go engine before AlphaGo, writed by Yuki Kobayashi which based on the MM algorithm.
+I am surprised that it can play the game well without much human knowledge and Neural Network.
+What's more, it can beat high level Go player on 9x9 if we provide it enough computation.
+But thanks for deep learning technique, the computer Go engine is significantly stronger than before.
+Sayuri can beat the Ray (v10.0) on 19x19 with only policy network.
+This result shows the advantage of Neural Network technology.

-Although the Neural Network base engines are more powerful, you may still try some engine with non Neural Network and feel the power of ancient technique.
+Although the Neural Network based engines are more powerful, I still recommend you to try some engine with non Neural Network and feel the power of ancient technology.
 Here is the list.

 * [Leela](https://www.sjeng.org/leela.html), need to add the option ```--nonets``` to disable DCNN.
 * [Pachi](https://github.com/pasky/pachi), need to add the option ```--nodcnn``` to disable DCNN.
-* [Ray](https://github.com/kobanium/Ray), may be strongest open source engine in the 2016s.
+* [Ray](https://github.com/kobanium/Ray), may be strongest open source engine before the 2016s.

 I am trying to implement this ancient technique currently.
-Merge the MM patterns base and the DCNN base technique to provide widely dynamic strength.
+Merge the MM patterns based and the DCNN based technique to provide widely dynamic strength.
 It should be fun.

 ## Features

+* Provide high level player strength on 19x19, depending on hardware.
 * Support Sabaki and GoGui analysis mode.
 * Support handicap game.
 * Support variable komi and board size (from 7x7 to 19x19).